crowleyyy/Database-for-Titan-Rquipment-Repair/README.md

   - `tracking_number`
   - `shipping_status`

+## Stored Procedures

+The database includes the following stored procedures for inserting data into the respective tables:

+- `InsertEquipment`: Inserts equipment information into the `Equipment` table.
+- `InsertLocation`: Inserts location information into the `Location` table.
+- `InsertServiceHistory`: Inserts service history information into the `ServiceHistory` table.
+- `InsertShipping`: Inserts shipping information into the `Shipping` table.

+These stored procedures provide a convenient way to insert data into the respective tables, helping streamline the data entry process.

 ## Indexing

 To improve the performance of the database queries, certain columns have been indexed.
 The following indexes have been added: